sterliakov/sterliakov.github.io/README.md

 ### Simple time tracker client: [`toggl`](https://github.com/sterliakov/toggl)

-I  was using Toggl to track my work hours until they [deprecated](https://github.com/toggl-open-source/toggldesktop) the native Linux app and suggested using a browser extension instead.
+I've been using Toggl to track my work hours until they have [deprecated](https://github.com/toggl-open-source/toggldesktop) the native Linux app and suggested using a browser extension instead.
 I'm allergic to browser extensions for daily tasks, so I built a minimal Rust-based client tailored to my own needs.